- News & Events

 The BA-MPH dual degree program is a 5-year program offered jointly by Boston University’s College of Arts & Sciences and the Boston University School of Public Health.
 This dual degree program enables qualified students the opportunity to obtain a Bachelor of Arts degree (128 credits) at the College of Arts & Sciences (CAS) and a Master of Public Health degree (48 credits) at the School of Public Health (SPH) in a minimum of five years of full-time study.
 All requirements for the BA and the MPH must be met.
 A maximum of 16 credits of course work can count toward both degrees.
 Those 16 credits consist of graduate-level SPH courses that fulfill requirements in the School of Public Health and also count as free electives toward the BA in CAS.
-The BA will be awarded at the completion of all BA degree requirements; the MPH will be awarded upon completion of all MPH degree and concentration requirements.
+The BA will be awarded at the completion of all BA degree requirements; the MPH will be awarded upon completion of all MPH degree requirements.
 A 5-year BS/MPH program is also available to qualified students in Boston University’s College of Health & Rehabilitation Sciences (Sargent College).

 To learn more about the BA/MPH, please visit the BUSPH website.